 - Experience in managing 5 or more subordinates.

 - Communication Skills

-- Native level of Japanese with at least business level English
+- Native level of Japanese with conversational level English

 - Possess skills necessary to solve problems with residents (negotiation skills, proposal writing, etc.)

 - Experience in housing development, from planning through construction to completion.

 - Experience in creating repair plans for facilities.